Get Answers

 Why should I care about a Squamish Nation Constitution?

-A constitution protects and recognizes Squamish Nation values and provides a foundation upon which the government is built, and policies and laws are made.
-This will establish the rules and principles and provide guidance to the Council on how to operate, the rights of Squamish People and define the division of power between Squamish People, administration, and Council.
+A constitution protects and recognizes Squamish Nation values and provides a foundation upon which the Nation’s government is built and policies and laws are made.
+This will establish the rules and principles and provide guidance to the Council on how to operate, the rights of Squamish People, and define the relationship between Squamish People, administration, and Council.
 It expresses the broad consensus of the people now.

 How will the Constitution interact with other Squamish laws, regulations and policies?